Healthy Homes Assessment Tutira

 • Does the house have enough air circulation, including extractor fans?

-The consequences of not having an Healthy Home with regard to lawful Residential Tenancies Act and consequently being on the wrong side of an ruling on tenancy solutions ruling can have a significant impact for landlords and property managers.
-For expert guidance, contact us today to schedule your rental properties house evaluation.
+The repercussions of not having a Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently falling on the wrong side of a tenancy solutions ruling can have a significant impact for property managers and landlords.
+For professional advice, call today to book your rental property house evaluation.

 home assessments for rental properties